neurodatascience/ohbm_2023_pubget/pubget.md

 Our efforts aim to facilitate the data collection and preparation, so that researchers in neuroimaging can obtain text and metadata in simple, familiar formats, and quickly start working on high-level analyses using familiar tools from the (data-)scientific software stack.

 ## Methods

+In Figure 1, we show an overview of the main steps involved in a text-mining project.
+The step that typically motivates the project and is the main focus of the resulting publication is typically the last step, highlighted in green -- the high-level analysis.
+Our goal is to facilitate all the previous steps.

 ## Results
 ## Conclusions